Richard Gill (conductor)

 Richard James Gill AO (4 November 1941 – 28 October 2018) was an Australian conductor of choral, orchestral and operatic works.
-He was known as a music educator and for his advocacy for music education of children.
+He was particularly known as a music educator and for his advocacy for music education of children.

 Life and career

 Gill was born and raised in the Sydney suburb of Eastwood where he attended Marist College Eastwood.
 Prior to becoming a professional conductor, he was a music teacher at Marsden High School, West Ryde, in Sydney.
 One of his students was Kim Williams who later became a lifelong friend.

 In 1969, he was the founding conductor of the Strathfield Symphony Orchestra in Sydney.
 He continued as conductor in 1973–74 and returned in 1979 to conduct the orchestra's 10th anniversary concert.
 In 1971 he studied at the Orff Institute of the Mozarteum in Salzburg.
 He was later invited to teach at the summer schools in Salzburg; on one occasion he was one of the pianists in the version of Carmina Burana for two pianos and percussion, conducted by Carl Orff himself.
 Gill was on staff at the Sydney Conservatorium of Music from 1975 to 1982.
 He was conductor with the Sydney Youth Orchestra Association from 1977 to 1982, conducting the orchestra's tour of Singapore and Hong Kong in 1981.
 In 1982, he was invited as a principal presenter to the annual conference of the American Orff Schulwerk Association (AOSA); this led to further workshops and classes throughout the United States.
 Other posts include dean of the Western Australian Academy of Performing Arts WAAPA (1985–1990) and Director of Chorus at the Opera Australia (1990–1996).

 In August 2005, Gill founded and was the inaugural artistic director of Victorian Opera.

 In 2013, along with Rachael Beesley and Nicole van Bruggen, he established the Australian Romantic & Classical Orchestra (formerly "orchestra seventeen88").
 Gill was the artistic director and principal conductor of the orchestra.
 In 2022, the orchestra released its debut album, Perspective & Celebration, featuring Gill conducting Mendelssohn's concert overture The Hebrides.

 In 2014, he was appointed to succeed Paul Stanhope as musical director of the Sydney Chamber Choir.

 In February 2017, Gill conducted the inaugural gathering of the Sydney Flash Mob Choir at the City Recital Hall in Angel Place, Sydney, bringing together singers and would-be singers from all walks of life for a monthly 40-minute singalong.

 Gill died on 28 October 2018, aged 76, from colorectal and peritoneal cancer.
 The day before he died, more than 70 musicians (including a police band) gathered outside Gill's home in Stanmore, in Sydney's inner west, and played for Gill and his family (who were inside the house), including "The Dam Busters March" (reportedly "Gill's favourite song from his favourite movie").